Skip to main content

 3. Your infant shows delays in their speech development.

-“As children get closer to 1 and 2, you start to see those delays in their speech, and just the overall development of communication,” Dr. Miiller says.
+“As children get closer to 1 and 2, you start to see those delays in their speech development, and children will begin to express frustration in their ability to communicate,” Dr. Waymire says.
 “They don’t react to someone’s voice.
-When you hold them or try to get their attention, they don’t pay attention to you.
-They don’t focus on your mouth and face.
+When you hold them or try to get their attention after multiple attempts, they don’t respond.
 Those could be other indications as well.”

 4. Their hearing seems inconsistent.